Quoll: Conservation

-Western quoll

 Fox control programs have benefited the western quoll.
-The Department of Environment and Conservation (Western Australia) monitors western quoll populations in the Jarrah Forest as part of its faunal management programs, as well as ongoing research into fox control, timber harvesting, and prescribed burning.
+The Department of Environment and Conservation (Western Australia) monitors western quoll populations in the Jarrah Forest as part of its faunal management programs, as well as conducting research into fox control, timber harvesting, and prescribed burning.
 The Perth Zoo has been monitoring a successful captive-breeding program since 1989.
 It has successfully bred more than 60 western quolls, most of which it transferred to Julimar Conservation Park, with proposals to translocate to Wheatbelt reserves and Shark Bay.

-Eastern quoll

 In 2003, the eastern quoll was reintroduced to a 473 ha fox-proof fenced sanctuary at Mt Rothwell Biodiversity Interpretation Centre at Mount Rothwell in Victoria.
 In 2016, the eastern quoll was also successfully reintroduced to Mulligans Flat Woodland Sanctuary in the Australian Capital Territory.
 Bristol Zoo was the first zoo in the UK to successfully breed eastern quolls.
 In March 2018, twenty eastern quolls bred in a wildlife park in Tasmania were released into the Booderee National Park on the south coast of NSW.
 In May 2021, the reintroduction of eastern quolls to Booderee National Park has been reported to have failed when numbers were down to one male.

-Northern quoll

 The northern quoll is threatened by toxic cane toads, but a University of Sydney project revealed in 2010 is teaching them to avoid eating the invasive amphibians.
 In 2008, the Northern Territory Wildlife Park in Australia recorded their first litter of northern quoll pups in the park.
 The quolls bred well in captivity, with over 15 litters in the 2008 breeding season alone.

-Bronze quoll

 The bronze quoll occurs in a few protected areas, such as Wasur National Park and Tonda Wildlife Management Area.
 More research on distribution and threats is needed for further conservation.